Ovelo - Along the Weser through the Hertogenwald

 This cycle route stretches between the Belgian town of Eupen and Roetgen in Germany.
 You ride along the Vennbahn cycle path for 9 km.
 You are surrounded by broadleaf woodland in the High Fens-Eifel Nature Park for a good three quarters of the route.

 Just a short while later, you reach the Vennbahn leading you to an uninhabited woodland area.
 The former railway line winds its way prettily through the expansive Raeren forest until you come to Roetgen on the German side.
-You leave the Vennbahn and cycle through the forest alongside the Weser until you reach the reservoir.
-From here, you continue your journey down into the valley and back to Eupen.
+You leave the Vennbahn and cycle through the Hertogenwald alongside the Weser until you reach the reservoir.
+From here, you continue your journey down into the valley and back to Eupen and then take a loop via Membach back to the starting point.

 Advice